 Accordingly, the Office of the Vice Provost of Academic Affairs is coordinating Duke's efforts to work with campus partners and with state agencies where authorization is required to ensure compliance with relevant distance education regulations.
 Inquiries pertaining to distance education regulations at Duke should be addressed to Assistant Vice Provost and Manager of Educational Compliance Hunter Stokes at firstname.lastname@example.org.
 Please also consider visiting the website maintained by Duke's Office of Audit, Risk and Compliance for more information regarding compliance programs administered across the University community.

-Federal regulations require Duke to provide current and prospective students with the contact information for filing complaints with the appropriate agency in the state where the student resides.
-Duke is committed to providing learning environments in which complaints are responded to promptly and with minimum distress and maximum protection to the parties.
-To that end, students are encouraged to utilize the following process for resolving student complaints at the University.
+Federal regulations require Duke to provide current and prospective students with the contact information for filing complaints with appropriate state agencies and other regulatory entities.
+Duke is committed to providing learning environments in which complaints arising out of on-campus and distance-based programs are responded to promptly and with maximum protection to the parties.
+To that end, the Office of Institutional Equity at Duke administers policies and procedures for complaints and concerns arising out of institutional equity considerations.
+For grievances unrelated to institutional equity matters, students are encouraged to utilize the following process for resolving complaints at the University.

 Step 1: Students should initially file a complaint with the school in which he/she is enrolled in accordance with the Duke Community Standard in Practice as well as the policies contained in the school’s bulletin and bylaws.
 Such student complaint policies can be found in the bulletins administered by the schools at the following:

 Trinity College of Arts and Sciences (pages 60-61)